usc-isi-i2/dsbox-ta2/README.md

 the edges specify the order of computation and data dependency.
 A D3M pipeline node is bounded to a single primitive, whereas a DSBox template node can be bounded to multiple primitives.
 In addition, DSBox allows a hyperparameter search space to be associated with each primitive.
-Each template defines a configuration space to be search.
+Each template defines a configuration space to be searched.
 During the search process, the DSBox instantiates multiple concrete D3M pipelines from DSBox templates.

-Here is an example of a simple template with each step bound to one primitive:
+Below is an example of a simple template with each step bound to one primitive.
+See the the Python class `dsbox.template.library.TemplateLibrary` for more template examples.

 ```python
 {